martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 # Using the Project Oxford Emotion API in C# and JavaScript
-Machine Learing is a hot topic at the moment.

-Whats cool about this is that Microsoft has some great tools for making [Machine Learning for muggles too](http://blogs.msdn.com/b/martinkearn/archive/2016/03/01/machine-learning-is-for-muggles-too.aspx), not just Data Scientists.
+Machine Learing is a hot topic at the moment and Microsoft has some great tools for making [Machine Learning accessible to developers](http://blogs.msdn.com/b/martinkearn/archive/2016/03/01/machine-learning-is-for-muggles-too.aspx), not just Data Scientists.

-One of these tools is a set of REST APIs which are collectively called [Project Oxford](https://www.projectoxford.ai/).
-Project Oxford takes some very clever machine learning algorithms which Microsoft have already applied to very broad sample data sets to provide models (callable via REST APIs) for common scenarios like [Face Recogniton](https://www.projectoxford.ai/face), [Computer Vision](https://www.projectoxford.ai/vision) and [Speech](https://www.projectoxford.ai/vision).
+One of these tools is a set of REST APIs which are collectively called [Project Oxford](https://www.projectoxford.ai/) and [Cortana Analytics](https://www.microsoft.com/en-gb/server-cloud/cortana-analytics-suite/overview.aspx).
+These services takes some very clever Machine Learning algorithms which Microsoft have already applied to very broad sample data sets to provide models (callable via REST APIs) for common scenarios like [Face Recogniton](https://www.projectoxford.ai/face), [Computer Vision](https://www.projectoxford.ai/vision) and [Speech](https://www.projectoxford.ai/vision).

-One of the more interesting APIs is the Emotion API which can analyse the emotions shown on a photo.
+One of the more interesting APIs is the [Emotion API](https://www.projectoxford.ai/emotion) which can analyse the emotions shown on a photo.
 I was very excited about this API when I first heard about it (I know this because I uploaded a selfie to it and it told me I was excited) so I thought I'd set to work on a little sample which shows how to use it in my two favourite languages C# and JavaScript.

 ## How does the Emotion API work?
 The emotion API works by taking an image which contains a face as an input and returns JSON result set which looks something like this: